 The screening test for fetal anemia is based upon a reference range for hemoglobin concentrations (grams per deciliter) as a function of gestational age and is expressed as a multiples of the median (MoM).
 Expected PSV of the MCA as a function of gestational age was established and > 1.5 MoM identifies the severely anemic fetus.15

 Algorithm, MCA-PSV: Diagnosis and Management

 Above.
-Each of the above causes of fetal anemia is covered in detail in the Fetal Anemia etiology chapter.
+Each of the above causes of fetal anemia is covered in detail in the Etiology of Fetal Anemia chapter.
 In summary, the flow chart suggests potential management strategy for some causes of fetal anemia.
-Note in some cases individual judgement is required.
+Note in some cases, individual judgement is required.
 Options are given for maternal Parvovirus B19 and management is individualized for monochorionic twins as well as for fetal and placenta tumors.

 Proper sampling technique is critical to accurately detect fetal anemia and is summarized as follows :

 1. Perform study during a period of fetal rest.